open-cogsci/osdoc/content/pages/download.md

 ### Windows

 The standard download is based on Python 3.7 for 64 bit systems.
 The installer and `.zip` packages are identical, except for the installation.
+Most people download the installer package (green button).

 <a role="button" class="btn btn-success btn-align-left" onclick="startDownload('$url-windows-exe-py3$')">
 	<b>Standard</b> Windows installer (.exe)